rosenkolev/result-fluent/README.md

 ## Deserialize the as Result<TResult>

 In order to deserialize it we need to add `JsonConstructorAttribute`, because all properties are with private set.
-For this to happen we need to ise System.Test.Json or Newtonsoft.Json.
+For this to happen we need to use System.Test.Json or Newtonsoft.Json.
-This library do not include it because we do not want to depend on specific serialization.
+This library do not include it, because we do not want to depend on specific serialization.
 It can be achieved by inhering the class like:

 ```csharp
 // my /Result{TResult}.cs